collectiegroesbeek/collectiegroesbeek/README.md

 ## Installation part 2: webserver
 At this point you can run the Flask debug server to start developing.
 The following points are for a production environment, we're setting up a webserver.
-Note that these instructions are for a Ubuntu environment.
+Note that these instructions are for an Ubuntu environment.

 In the `deployment` folder are the necessary files and scripts to set this up.
 We assume you have a user with sudo-rights on the server, and you can SSH into it.

 1. Run the commands from `initial_setup.sh` in the remote SSH session to create the required folder `/opt/collgroesbeek`.
-2. Manually download an Elasticsearch .deb file and place it on the server.
+2. Copy `deployment/.env.example` to `deployment/.env` and fill in the correct values.
-3. Update `deployment/install.sh` to point to that .deb file.
+3. Copy the repository to `/opt/collgroesbeek`.
-4. Copy the repository to `/opt/collgroesbeek`.
+4. Manually download an Elasticsearch .deb file to `/opt/collgroesbeek/deployment/`
 5. Run the `install.sh` script on the server.